LoyolaChicagoBooks/introcs-csharp/rst/lab-division-sentences.rst

           >

-In this example, I accidentally hit the return/enter key before entering the required semicolon .
+In this example, I accidentally hit the return/enter key before entering the required semicolon.
 The secondary prompt '>' means that you have an incomplete
 statement: complete it.

 So we can either continue entering the input::